blockchaingate/Kanban-js/doc/architecture.md

 ### Adding deposit to Kanban
-Here we elaborate on how money is moved from the user to Kanban
+Here we elaborate on how money is moved from the user's address on the foundation chain to Kanban.

 1. The user chooses a SCAR address of a running Kanban chain.

-4. The user sends money to the SCAR address on the foundation chain via a smart contract call (at the time of writing, this is the ``addDeposit`` SCAR function call).
+2. The user sends money to the SCAR address on the foundation chain via a smart contract call (at the time of writing, this is the ``addDeposit`` SCAR function call).

 3. Since the money is sent on the foundation chain, the user needs to wait for his transaction to be mined and stored in a block sufficiently deep in the foundation chain.

-4. When the money is received by a SCAR address, the SCAR contract records the event and (after sufficient mining as described above), the corresponding monetary value is added to the
+4. When the money is received by a SCAR address, the SCAR contract records the event and (after sufficient mining as described above), the corresponding monetary value is added to the kanbanGO chain.

+### Making transfers on the kanbanGO chain

+The mechanism for making transfers on the kanbanGO chain is inherited from Ethereum.
+There should be no significant workflow changes; the only thing that the user needs to pay attention to is that our address format is that of bitocin (``RIPEMD160(SHA2_256(public_key))``).

+### Withdrawals form kanbanGo back to the foundation chain
+Here we elaborate on how money is moved from Kanban/SCAR back to the foundation chain.

+1. The user requests withdrawal of funds on the Kanban chain.
+The mechanism for doing is being worked on at the very time of writing.
+The expected implementation is that the user transfers funds on the Kanban chain to a distinguished address (an address for which noone owns the private key).
+One such address could be 0xfff...

+2. This transfer is mined, i.e., approved by the distinguished Kanban nodes and included in a block.
+The block is sealed with the aggregate signature of the distinguished Kanban nodes.

+3. The mining of the block triggers the write-back sequence described below.

+- A withdrawal request (with possible fees subtracted - to be determined later) on SCAR is formed.
+- The withdrawal request is wrapped into a foundation chain write-back transaction.
+- The resulting foundation chain write-back transaction is signed by the aggregate signature of all distinguished nodes.
+- The completed aggregate-signed write-back transaction is "immortalized" on the kanbanGO chain.
+-- At the time of writing, this write-back happens by writing the completed writeback transaction in the block header of the first available block.
+-- In the future (to be deremined later), this writeback may be moved to the block body.
+- The immortalized aggregate-signed write-back transaction is submitted to the foundation chain.
+This is done automatically by the distinguished nodes.
+Please note that anyone can submit the aggregate-signed transaction to the foundation chain: should the distinguished note have a failure in their communication with fabcoind, a regular user could manually submit the aggregate-signed transaction.
+The only requirement to the person submitting this transaction is that he is connected to at least one Kanban node that has access to the block header where the aggregate-signed transaction was "immortalized".

+4. The write-back transaction is mined on the foundation chain.
+This can take a while.

+5. The write-back transaction causes the transfer of funds back to the Fabcoin address that triggered the withdrawal.
+More precisely, the beneficiary fabcoin address is the fabcoin-encoded equivalent of the Kanban address that initiated Step 1.